David McWhinnie is a highly experienced employment lawyer. He joined Tevlin Gleadle Curtis Employment Law Strategies in 2013.

 David obtained his law degree from the University of British Columbia.
-David was called to the Bar of British Columbia in 2005.
-He articled and practiced at a large downtown Vancouver firm.
-He also practiced at a boutique litigation firm.
+Called to the Bar of British Columbia in 2005, David articled and practiced at a large downtown Vancouver firm for several years.
+Subsequently, he practiced at a boutique litigation firm before joining our team.

-David McWhinnie’s practice includes physician and healthcare issues.
-He has advised a number of physician groups across Western Canada in matters involving contract negotiations and compensation disputes.
-David has experience dealing with the complicated framework of laws, regulations, and professional obligations that govern the provision of medical services.
+David has broad experience in physician workplace law.
+He advises physician groups across Western Canada in matters involving contract negotiations and workplace/compensation disputes.
+In this capacity, David navigates the complicated framework of laws, regulations, and professional obligations that govern the provision of medical services.

 David has experience with workplace investigations.
 He has had conduct of workplace investigations and also advised employers on how to conduct their own investigations.
 David has also represented employees who are facing investigation by their employers.